Florida Atlantic vs. Old Dominion NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Florida Atlantic and its opponents have combined to score more than 49.5 points in three of nine games this season.
+- Florida Atlantic and its opponents have gone over the current 49.5-point total in three of nine games this season.

+- Old Dominion's games have gone over 49.5 points in six of nine chances this season.

-- Saturday's total is 4.6 points lower than the two team's combined 54.1 points per game average.
+- Saturday's over/under is 4.6 points lower than the two team's combined 54.1 points per game average.

-- These two squads surrender a combined 51.5 points per game, 2.0 more than this contest's over/under.
+- This contest's total is 2.0 points lower than the 51.5 these two squads combine to give up per game in 2021.

-- The average total in Owls games this season is 52.4, 2.9 points more than Saturday's total of 49.5.
+- Owls games this season feature an average total of 52.4 points, a number 2.9 points higher than Saturday's over/under.

-- In 2021, games involving the Monarchs have averaged a total of 55.8 points, 6.3 more than the set total in this contest.
+- The 49.5-point total for this game is 6.3 points below the 55.8 points per game average total in Monarchs games this season.

 Florida Atlantic Stats and Trends

-- Florida Atlantic has played nine games, with four wins against the spread.

-- The Owls have an against the spread record of 3-1-1 in their five games as a favorite of 6.5 points or more so far this season.
+- The Owls have been favored by 6.5 points or more five times this season and are 3-1-1 ATS in those contests.

-- Florida Atlantic's games this year have hit the over on three of nine set point totals (33.3%).
+- Florida Atlantic's games this year have gone over the point total three times in nine opportunities (33.3%).

-- Florida Atlantic is 3-0-1 against the spread and 4-0 overall in games when it scores more than 29.3 points.
+- When Florida Atlantic records more than 29.3 points, it is 3-0-1 against the spread and 4-0 overall.

 - This year, the Owls have turned the ball over 12 times, four more than the Monarchs' takeaways (8).